River Campus Libraries: Collections

 River Campus Libraries includes the following collections:

-Located on the ground floor of Rush Rhees, the Art/Music Library houses approximately 75,000 books on visual arts, art theory, architecture, music and photography as well as thousands of music scores, CD's and related material.
+Located on the ground floor of Rush Rhees, the Art/Music Library houses approximately 75,000 books on visual arts, art theory, architecture, music and photography as well as thousands of music scores, CD's and an extensive collection of films.

 Located on the 2nd floor of Rush Rhees, BGIL provides research assistance for business and government information.
 Notable collections include Historical SEC Documents from 1960-1995.
 As a federal depository library, BGIL houses a collection of physicak government documents and provides guides to online government publications.